Ralph Luther Criswell: Elections

 Criswell was the Socialist Party candidate for mayor in 1915 and came in fourth among six candidates in the primary election and so did not advance to the final.
-Two years later, in advance of a new campaign for City Council, he resigned from what was called the "red card" wing of the Socialist Party, writing in a letter to E.L.
+He ran for Congress once more in the 9th district in 1916, polling 9.5% of the vote.
+The next year, in advance of a new campaign for City Council, he resigned from what was called the "red card" wing of the Socialist Party, writing in a letter to E.L.
 Osgood, chapter secretary: